Aricanduva, Minas Gerais

+Economy

 The economy is based on cattle raising and agriculture, with the main crops being coffee, sugarcane, and corn.
 There were plantations of eucalyptus trees for charcoal production.
 In 2005 there were 622 rural producers but only 7 tractors.
 As of 2005 there were no hospitals and 3 public health clinics.
 Educational needs were met by 11 primary schools and 1 middle school.
 There were 114 automobiles in 2006, giving a ratio of 45 inhabitants per automobile.
 There were no banks in 2007.

+Geography

 Neighboring municipalities are: Capelinha, Itamarandiba and São Sebastião do Maranhão.
 The distance to Belo Horizonte is 419 km.
 The nearest major population center, Capelinha, is 15 km. on secondary roads.

 Municipal Human Development Index

 Aricanduva is ranked very low on the MHDI and was one of the poorest municipalities in the state and in the country in 2000.